AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/soap-module.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: SOAP module
-description: You can use the SOAP module to connect to SOAP APIs.
+description: You can use the SOAP module to connect to SOAP APIs in Adobe Workfront Fusion.
 ---

 # SOAP module

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-You can use the SOAP module to connect to SOAP APIs.
+You can use the SOAP module to connect to SOAP APIs in Adobe Workfront Fusion.

 ## Access requirements